BGM6/UnsplashAPI-Image--Search/README.md

 # Unsplash Image Search Application Created with React

-For this assignment I created a React-based Google Books Search app.
-I used Node Express and MongoDB so that users can save books to review or purchase later.
+In this application I created a image search user interface using the Unsplash API

 URL: "https://github.com/BGM6/UnsplashAPI-Image--Search"